marctheshark3/AI-Project-Starter-Kit/ergo-system-prompt.md

    - Both development and production environments
    - Nginx in the production environment
    - Any databases, APIs, and external services
-   - Fleet SDK and Ergo blockchain integration points
+   - If applicable, Ergo blockchain integration points
-   - Nautilus wallet interaction flow

 2. User Flow Diagram that shows:
    - Entry points to the system
    - User interactions and decision points
    - Complete journey through main features
-   - Wallet connection and payment flow
+   - If applicable, wallet connection and payment flow
-   - Transaction confirmation and receipt process

 3. Development and Deployment Workflow that shows:
    - Code repository